 How much power should I use?

 Because this technology is fairly new, it’s always recommended to refer to scientific studies.
-The vast majority of studies conducted with this technology utilize current within the 0.5 – 2.0mA range, as do our products.
+The vast majority of studies conducted with this technology utilize current within the 0.5 – 2.0mA range, as do our tDCS devices.
 In our research it seems that current levels below 0.5mA (milliamps) may not produce noticeable results, while levels above 2mA do not have enough clinical research to be considered acceptable and safe.
 Depending on the application, it is generally understood that when higher levels of current are used (i.e. 2mA vs 0.5mA) during a tDCS sessions, the stimulation will produce greater effects (link).

 How do I know where to position the electrodes?

 The great thing about tDCS is that there’s not just one placement!
 Research has shown that tDCS can produce a variety of affect depending on what areas of the brain are stimulated.
 To learn more about the different positions, you should familiarize yourself with positioning codes, such as the International 10-20 System.
 As you begin researching different montages (aka electrode placements), it will help to refer to the 10-20 chart to understand what locations the author is discussing.
-While it is easy to visually estimate electrode placement based on the International 10-20 System, or by using online tDCS montage guides, precise positioning is recommended.
+While it is easy to visually estimate electrode placement based on the International 10-20 System, or by using online tDCS montage guides, precise positioning is recommended when possible.
 Precise positioning involves measuring distances on your head using anatomical landmarks.
 A good guide on this can be found here.
 It’s also good to familiarize yourself with the names and basic functions of the various cortexes of the brain.
 The more you know, the more you grow!